22 Nov Basic Linguistic Terms: Translation, Localization, Transcreation, and More

 5. Globalization (or g11n)

 Globalization is the process of spreading a company’s products, services, technology, or jobs across the national borders.
-Globalization requires a broad and comprehensive strategy to address and solve possible challenges the company might face in a brand new international market.
+It requires a broad and comprehensive strategy to address and solve possible challenges the company might face in a brand new international market.
 Translation and Localization are small yet crucial parts of the globalization strategy.
-Excellent translation and localization of products, services, or business documents pave a way for the company’s success in global markets.
+Thus, excellent translation and localization of products, services, or business documents pave a way for the company’s success in global markets.